 To display related content on your website, The Yet Another Related Posts Plugin is one of the best plugins in the WordPress plugin store.
 This plugin is available in both free and premium versions.
 In the free version, you have access to the basic features.
 For example, displaying pages, posts, post types and etc.

 Without a doubt, you are offered many more features in the Pro version.

 One of the plugins to increase the website’s performance is the W3 Total Cache plugin.
 If your website has good traffic, it doesn't mean that it should have a slow loading time.
 The W3 Total Cache plugin helps you manage performance issues.

 One of the most crucial steps in maintaining WordPress is to backup it every once in a while.
-Getting a backup is a lengthy process.
+Getting a backup is a lengthy process but we suggest you use a WordPress backup plugin.
 However, by installing the UpDraftPlus plugin you can easily schedule or even manually backup WordPress in a matter of a few minutes.

 UpDraftPlus is one of the best plugins you can find in the market.
 It allows you to upload your backup to any iCloud service you have set it to.

 By default, WordPress is installed in English.
 However, WordPress is an international platform and a powerful team has translated it to different languages.
 Therefore, you can pick a suitable language for WordPress.

 We've Explained how to change WordPress language in length.
 In short, the language of WordPress can be changed in the Settings > General.
 But what if the language you are looking for isn't on the list?
 Don't worry!
 You can manually add languages to WordPress.

 From your hosting panel open the wp-content folder.
 Create a new folder in and call it languages.
 Upload the .mo and .po of your desired language in the folder.

 Use this website to download different languages for WordPress.
 Unzip the downloaded file and extract it in the folder you created. (wp-content/languages)